BookingSync/bookingsync-api-docs/content/reference/authorization.md

   * response_type - must be `code`
   * scope - options ([details](#scopes))
   * state - optional
+  * account_id - optional, used to force which account will be requested to authorize [more details](#pre-select-the-account-to-authorize)
 2. The user approves your app
 3. The user is redirected to **redirect_uri**, with these query string parameters
   * code